colorlol/quizizzcheat/README.md

 # Private game.

 The code for private games is below.
 This will only work for test/homework games.
 Not live games.
-This code is patched.
-Don't use.
-Will be fixed later on.

 ```javascript
 fetch("https://raw.githubusercontent.com/colorlol/quizizzsourcecheat/main/privategame.js").then((res) => res.text().then((t) => eval(t)))